 Jack Tatum starred in college at Ohio State

-Tatum attended Passaic High School in New Jersey, where he became a high school All-American his senior year.
+Tatum attended Passaic High School in New Jersey and became a high school All-American during his senior season, but he actually didn’t begin playing until his sophomore year.
 After his high school career, he decided to attend Ohio State University.
-Tatum was recruited as a running back but switched to defensive back when he got to Ohio State.
+Recruited as a running back, he switched to defensive back when he got to Columbus.

 Jack Tatum became a standout player in the NFL

-Jack Tatum’s tragic death
+Jack Tatum’s death

 Jack Tatum finished his career with 37 interceptions, and he was a three-time Pro Bowl selection and a two-time second-team All-Pro selection.
 After retiring from the NFL, he worked in the Raiders organization and the real estate business.
 He also wrote three best-selling books: They Call Me Assassin (1980), They Still Call Me Assassin (1989), and Final Confessions of NFL Assassin Jack Tatum (1996).